dodona-edu/programmeursleerling/chapters/28 appendices/06 answers to exercises/description/description.en.md

 #### Answer 11.1

-I created `display_complex()` to nicely format complex numbers (it will not show a real part which is zero, or a 1 in front of the $i$, or clump a plus and minus together).
+I created `display_complex()` to nicely format complex numbers (it will not show a real part which is zero, or a 1 in front of the $$i$$, or clump a plus and minus together).
 Creating such a function was not a requirement.